JinxuanCang/syosset/DEPLOYMENT.md

   - To report application errors to Sentry: `SENTRY_DSN`
   - To report Content Security Policy violations, you can set a report URI: `CSP_REPORT_URI`
   - To automatically generate alt tags for images, you must have credentials for Azure Cognitive Services: `AZURE_REGION` and `AZURE_COGNITIVE_SERVICES_KEY`
+  - If you want to use a custom URL for client WebSocket connections, you can set this: `ACTION_CABLE_HOST`

 ## Development Environment
 In development and test environments, you can set all environment variables via a `.env` file in the project's root directory: